organix/mycelia/actor_abi.md

 with the address of the current behavior.
-Note that the value of pc is offset +8 from the currently executing instruction, thus [pc, #-4] loads the new pc from 0x04 in the actor block.
+Note that the value of pc is offset +8 from the currently executing instruction, thus [pc, #-4] loads the new pc from offset 0x04 in the actor block.
-The actor behavior will be able to access the rest of the actor state through the ip register, which points to the beginning of the actor block.
+The actor behavior will have access to the actor state through the ip register, which points to the beginning of the actor block.